MartinP7r/movie-releases/index.md

 # Movie Releases

-A simple app that lets you view movie release by specific countries and watch, official trailers.
+A simple app, showing you trailers and information for upcoming movies, arranged by the their release dates in specific countries.

 ## Support & Contact